ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-text-field.md

 ### Test Plan

-Unit tests will be written to test the component.
+- Unit tests will be written to test the component.
+    - Test for cases where rendered value is HTML content (i.e. `"<button>Should not be a button</button>"`)
+    - Test for case where rendered value is a non-standard charater (e.g. emoji, Asian character, etc...)
+- Verify manually that the column content appears in the accessibility tree and can be read by a screen reader.
+- Have a Chromatic test in place for this column

 ### Tooling